session-foundation/session-staking-backend/README.md

 Before running an instance, `oxend` must be running and its address/smart contracts configured in `config.py`.

-### Development instance
+### Instance

-For development it's convenient to run the backend directly in flask (production requires setting up a WSGI server TBD):
+It's possible to run the service in flask directly but the timers to poll the smart contracts requires WSGI.
+Both methods are detailed below:

     FLASK_APP=sent flask run --reload --debugger
+    uwsgi --http 127.0.0.1:5000 --master -p 4 -w sent --callable app

 After the server is running, visit `127.0.0.1:5000/info` to verify that the server is up and responding correctly with a payload like the following: